GET INVOLVED - As a Coach or a Running Buddy

 We welcome enthusiastic, dedicated and positive volunteers who are committed to empowering girls with valuable life lessons.
 Coaches are parents, teachers, school administrators, college students and other community members who are committed to developing and celebrating our girls.

 The Coach is a volunteer position that works with a team of coaches to facilitate the Girls on the Run curriculum to program participants.
-This position entails approximately four hours per week for a 10-week commitment.
+This position entails approximately two to four hours per week for a 8-week commitment.

 REQUIREMENTS

-- Attend Girls on the Run coach training
+• Attend Girls on the Run coach in person coach training and complete all online modules

-- Attend all (two) practices per week for a weekly time commitment of approximately 4 hours
+• Attend all practices per week for a weekly time commitment of approximately 2-4 hours

 RESPONSIBILITIES